-Unlike the canonical scalar field models of inflation with monomial power law potentials of the form $V(\phi) = V_{0}\phi^n$, non-canonical scalar field models with $\mathcal{L}= X^\alpha -V_{0}\phi^n$, where $\alpha$ and $n$ are constants, can leads to observationally viable values for scalar spectral index and the tensor-to-scalar ratio for integral values of $n$ such as $n =2$ and $n=4$~\cite{Unnikrishnan:2012zu,Li:2012vta}.
-This is possible in non-canonical scalar field models because of it smaller speed of sound which consequently lowers the tensor-to-scaler ratio to a value well within the observational bounds~\cite{Mishra:2022ijb, Unnikrishnan:2013vga,Rezazadeh:2014fwa}.
-Further, non-canonical scalar can also drive the late time accelerated expansion of the universe~\cite{Chiba:1999ka} and can also provide a unified description of dark matter and dark energy~\cite{Scherrer:2004au,Sahni:2015hbf,Mishra:2018tki}.
-However, it is impossible to uniquely determine the fundamental nature of the non-canonical lagrangian merely from cosmological observations as two different non-canonical scalar fields models can leads to same observational effects~\cite{Unnikrishnan:2008ki}.
+Unlike canonical scalar field models of inflation with monomial power-law potentials of the form $V(\phi) = V_{0}\phi^n$, non-canonical scalar field models with $\mathcal{L} = X^\alpha - V_{0}\phi^n$ (where $\alpha$ and $n$ are constants) can lead to observationally viable values for the scalar spectral index and the tensor-to-scalar ratio for integral values of $n$, such as $n = 2$ and $n = 4$~\cite{Unnikrishnan:2012zu, Li:2012vta}.
+This is possible in non-canonical scalar field models because of their smaller speed of sound, which consequently lowers the tensor-to-scalar ratio to a value well within observational bounds~\cite{Mishra:2022ijb, Unnikrishnan:2013vga, Rezazadeh:2014fwa}.
+Furthermore, non-canonical scalar fields can drive the late-time accelerated expansion of the universe~\cite{Chiba:1999ka} and provide a unified description of dark matter and dark energy~\cite{Scherrer:2004au, Sahni:2015hbf, Mishra:2018tki}.
+However, it is impossible to uniquely determine the fundamental nature of the non-canonical Lagrangian merely from cosmological observations, as two different non-canonical scalar field models can lead to the same observational effects~\cite{Unnikrishnan:2008ki}.